 Our waterways are vital!
 They provide drinking water, water for agriculture and industry, recreation, and wildife habitat.
 90% of our waterways are polluted – you can help!

-Our streams and rivers provide drinking water, opportunities for fishing, swimming or boating, water for agriculture and business, and are a home for wildlife.
+Our waterways provide drinking water, opportunities for fishing, swimming or boating, water for agriculture and business, and are a home for wildlife.

-Delaware's waters are degraded by polluted runoff from development and agriculture, wastewater discharges, and changes to our landscapes.
+Delaware’s waters are degraded by polluted runoff from development and agriculture, wastewater and industrial discharges, and changes to our landscapes.

 Volunteers are needed because it is impossible for government agencies to survey all our waters on a regular basis.
 Volunteers can perform this vital work, locating problems that would otherwise go unnoticed or documenting areas where our waters are improving.
 Small actions can collectively make a big difference.

 Every Yard Makes an Impact on Water Quality

 Delaware is made up of some of the most beautiful watersheds (lands that drain water into any body of water) in the mid-Atlantic region, but these are also some of our most threatened resources.

 What we do on our land affects water quality.

 Adopt a Stream

 Get outside and enjoy nature with a purpose!